 Feature tiles are ideal

-Surely you know what a feature tile is, right?
+Surely, you know what a feature tile is, right?
 They are practically purposely made for splashbacks and are one of the most popular tile choices in adding a pop of colour or defining a style design in a kitchen.

-Feature tiles are available in hundreds of different shapes, sizes, styles, and textures, and can be made out of a variety of materials including stone, ceramic, glass, stainless steel or a mixture of all.
+Feature tiles are available in hundreds of different shapes, sizes, styles, and textures and can be made out of a variety of materials, including stone, ceramic, glass, stainless steel or a mixture of all.
 Take a look at our range of feature tiles as an example of just how eclectic their designs can be, and while you look, think about how they would look in your new kitchen design.

-Now that I’ve given you ample reason as to why I believe tiles are the perfect splashback choice, I hope you have decided to use them for your kitchen.
+Now that I’ve given you ample reason why I believe tiles are the perfect splashback choice, I hope you have decided to use them for your kitchen.
 If so, and to help you choose the right tile for your splashback, continue reading…

 How to Choose a Splashback Tile